Conservation in action: Flood damage in Hughenden library

 Caring for special places and artifacts includes anticipating problems and how to deal with them.
 We have teams of specialist we can call upon for advice and in this case the plaster and books specialists were involved very quickly.

-Over 3 tonnes of books
+Three tonnes of books

 Throughout the restoration work we continued to allow visitors to come and see what was happening.
 In October the carpet was returned followed in November by the books.

 Recovering from the flood has needed the planning precision exhibited during the Second World War when Hughenden helped in major initiatives that led to a successful outcome.
 Preparing for disaster and caring for our treasures is a vital part of our work and seeing this in action is fascinating.
 Come and see the process and results.